How to Naturally Cure Ingrown Toenails

 It’s easy to tell when you have an ingrown toenail because you can see how the area around the nail looks red and/or inflamed, and is generally painful to touch.
 In some cases, it can also become infected, and have pus-filled sores.

 Ingrown toenails can happen for one, or multiple of the following reasons:

 - Abnormal nail growth.

-- Injury caused by the nil growing into the skin.
+- Injury caused by the nail growing into the skin.

-- Inappropriate footwear that exert excessive pressure on the toes.
+- Improper footwear that puts too much pressure on the toes.